Regeneration-related links

 - Briefly in one to two paragraphs describe the research questions that you have explored in the past (if applicable) and what you want to address in the future.
 This points to a mastery of scientific thinking rather than scientific technique, which is the true goal of your time in the lab.

-- Suggest a face-to-face (or Skype) meeting and ask for a convenient time to talk.
+- Suggest a face-to-face or Zoom meeting and ask for a convenient time to talk.